tdongsi/tdongsi.github.io/source/_posts/Jenkins/2017-08-13-groovy-dsl.markdown

 ### Example problem

-We want to implement a simple DSL that is similar to steps in Jenkinsfile.
+We want to implement a simple DSL that is similar to [Pipeline steps in Jenkinsfile](https://jenkins.io/doc/pipeline/steps/).

 ``` plain DSL in Jenkinsfile
 {